Search Wisconsin criminal records through official channels quickly and efficiently.

 Whether you’re searching for Wisconsin arrest records, mugshots, criminal records, probation and parolee information, arrest warrants, sex offenders, or seeking a background check report, this information is readily accessible to the public once you know what to look for.

-Begin the search and find the information you seek by following the resources and links in this guide.
+Begin the search and find the information you seek by following the resources and links in this article.

-Are Criminal Records & Arrest Records Publicly Available in Wisconsin?
+Are Criminal & Arrest Records Publicly Available in Wisconsin?

 Statute 19.35 within the Wisconsin State Legislature states that criminal records are publicly accessible, and anyone has the right to inspect, copy, and receive copies of records.

-Our guide on free Wisconsin state records offers detailed information on how to obtain all types of public records while the information below is geared towards arrest and criminal record information.
+The steps for finding free Wisconsin state records offer detailed information on obtaining various types of public records, while the information below is geared towards arrest and criminal record information.

 No matter what’s what’s being searched for, it’s important to keep in mind that under the Wisconsin Department of Justice Statute Chapter 165.82, there will be a criminal history search fee for most type of record checks.